Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Technical Formulation

 where $a* = 10D$ represents the vertical distance beyond which the buoyancy gradient becomes negligible.
-Equation \ref{Eq:buoy_initprofile} is a modified version of the initial temperature profile used in \citet{coleman_direct_1992}.
-They used an initial surface lapse $\Gamma_{0,0} = \left ( \frac{d\langle T \rangle}{dy} \right )_{0,0}$ in place of $G_w$, which is related to the constant surface buoyancy flux used in the present work.

 Each stratified simulation is further advanced for half an inertial cycle to attain a new statistically stationary state, after which data sampling is conducted over an additional half inertial cycle.
+Note that Eq. \ref{Eq:buoy_initprofile} is a modified version of the initial temperature profile used in \citet{coleman_direct_1992}, who used an initial lapse rate in place of $G_w$.

-The \texttt{Nektar++} solver is parallelized using the Message Passing Interface (MPI) framework.
-All simulations are executed on a high-performance computing system equipped with AMD EPYC 7763 processors.
-Utilizing 2048 processors, each stratified case--corresponding to a computational domain of size $104D \times 24D \times 104D$--is completed in approximately thirty nine hours.
+The \texttt{Nektar++} solver was parallelized using the Message Passing Interface (MPI) framework.
+All simulations were performed on a high-performance computing system equipped with AMD EPYC 7763 processors.
+A typical stratified case with a computational domain of size $50D \times 50D \times 33D$ required approximately eight days of wall-clock time when executed on 1920 processors.